-Since going live last year, SCNCAC has taken the initiative to keep their Users up-to-date on key features via what CAC/MDT Development Coordinator Nicole Williams calls her Tip of the Week.
+Since going live last year, SCNCAC has taken the initiative to keep their Users up-to-date on key features via they call their Tip of the Week.

 One recent Tip of the Week instructed Users how to track Speaking Engagements in Collaborate.
 This community outreach, which often involves talking to children at schools, is an important part of what CACs do for their communities - thus it’s also important to track and report on these initiatives for funding purposes, and to help measure their impact.

-Nicole did such a great job with this primer, that (with her permission) we’re reproducing it here for the entire Collaborate community!
+SCNCAC Program Staff did such a great job with this primer, that (with their permission) we’re reproducing it here for the entire Collaborate community!

 How to Record and Track a Speaking Engagement in Collaborate